NirwanUiT/privateGPTpp/README.md

 ### Ingestion:
 1. The function "ingest" creates vector embeddings of the text chunks using the ```HuggingFaceEmbeddings```.
 The embedding model can be changed.
 It is a hyperparameter.
-2. Then we use the Chroma vectorstore from Langchain to create a database of these embeddings for
+2. Then we use the Chroma vectorstore from Langchain to create a database of these embeddings for generating relevant information for the model.
+3. It also checks if there is an existing database, and if there is, it just appends the new embeddings to the existing database.

+### Running inference:
+1. The function "call_model"